vedantraval2310/Random_Joke_Generator-Community_Project/README.md

 ## **You can check the App from:** [here](https://chirantanbanik.github.io/Random-Joke-Generator/)

 A static web page which is made with the help of HTML, CSS and Javascript.
 The jokes are generated with the help of an API call.
+The demo that you underneath is the initial project that was made.

 https://user-images.githubusercontent.com/71392444/156401123-29721261-f34a-4d26-92b5-d1968b7ee225.mp4